AlexAltea/orbital/docs/manual-windows.md

 1. Build *Orbital* as described previously.

 2. Build and install *Intel HAXM* (Orbital fork) from: https://github.com/AlexAltea/haxm/tree/orbital.
+Make sure that your system supports Intel VTX or AMD-V, and that these features are enabled in your host BIOS.

 3. Decrypt your PS4 CPU kernel, VBIOS/UBIOS, SFLASH and PUP for your current firmware.
 Only if you completed all previous steps independently, you may get help at our server: https://discord.me/orbitalemu.